seagent/monarch/README.md

 chmod 755 -R monarch/*
 ```

-For the master node simply execute following command by replacing *ip_address* with the ip address of that node.
+For the master node simply execute following command by replacing *<ins>ip_address</ins>* with the ip address of that node.

 ```console
 ./monarch/bin/app ip_address 2551 clean
 ```
-For joining new nodes to the cluster, simply execute following command by replacing *ip_address* with the ip address of that node
+For joining new nodes to the cluster, simply execute following command by replacing *<ins>ip_address</ins>* with the ip address of that node

 ```console
 ./monarch/bin/app ip_address 2551